learn-co-curriculum/react-ts-forms-lab/README.md

 - Once you've determined which component should hold the state for this feature, set up your initial state, and connect that state to the input field.
   Remember, we're trying to make this input a _controlled_ input — so the input's value should always be in sync with state.
+To get the test passing, you'll need to connect this state to the Form component with a prop called `search`.

 - After you've connected the input to state, you'll also need to find a way to _set_ state when the input _changes_.
 To get the test passing, you'll need to